MikhailPikalov/mws-project/README.md

 - It uses parameter `cacheForeignResources` from `gulp/config.js` to decide if google maps resources need to be cached.
 By default it is `false` and google maps resources are not cached in service worker.
 - Uses parameter `serializeCSSBundle` to see if css bundle is serialized in content of pages and if the css bundle needs to be cached separately.
-By default is is `true`, and service worker does not cache css bundle separately.
+By default it is `true`, and service worker does not cache css bundle separately.
 If set to `false`, then it would read filename of css bundle from `styles-manifest.json` and cache it.
 - Reads all names of `js` chunks from `webpack-manifest.json` to decide which `js`-files to cache.
 - Reads directory `/assets/root/` for a list of icons/favicons/json/xml that also need to be cached.